🚨 No More WooCommerce Plugins will be sold with Multiple Site Licenses.

 AJ Morris, our friend from iThemes, make a really interesting argument and I’ll just copy and paste it here for everyone to read

-What would you define as “cheap host” because of the fact that you are running Online retail, the process of selling products online and on mobile through shops, 3rd party marketplaces like Amazon and Ebay, and other channels., you have to consider what type of hosting you have (which is another bag of worms I’m not intentionally opening).AJ Morris
+What would you define as “cheap host” because of the fact that you are running Online retail, the process of selling products online and on mobile through shops, 3rd party marketplaces More, you have to consider what type of hosting you have (which is another bag of worms I’m not intentionally opening).AJ Morris

 That said, I’m gonna open it.
 You have two instances here.
 If you are doing client work with the ability to put them on a maintenance plan you could use Cloudways or something similar.
-This type of hosting starts at $10/month, but I believe any Online retail, the process of selling products online and on mobile through shops, 3rd party marketplaces like Amazon and Ebay, and other channels. site making sales (or wanting to) is quickly going to surpass that.
+This type of hosting starts at $10/month, but I believe any Online retail, the process of selling products online and on mobile through shops, 3rd party marketplaces More site making sales (or wanting to) is quickly going to surpass that.
 You have to consider different aspects of running a site, speed being the biggest (like in some cases you can’t cache everything…installing a caching plugin for speed improvements is not an option here).

 So that leaves you with automatically paying more than what I would consider “cheap hosting.”
 You are looking at paying $40-60 to get started with Woo.